 Trawling for Requirements

-This section introduces the brown cow model that gives the business analyst different ways of thinking about the problem, and allows the essence, the real problem to emerge.
-We also look at innovation – fresh thinking about the problem – and how it is a necessary component of any requirements process.
+This section introduces the essence of the problem, how to see the real need and not some assumed solution.
+It also introduces the brown cow model that gives the business analyst different ways of thinking about the problem, and allows the real problem to emerge.

 “The course not only treated the technical aspects but also the softer subjects in requirements gathering like psychological aspects”. — Ron Buskens, Oce Technologies

-Functional requirements are the things the product must do.
-You discover them by understanding the real work of the organisation, and determining what part of that work your solution can best do.
+Functional requirements are those things the product must do.
+You discover them by understanding the real work of the organisation, and determining what part of that work the automated product can best do.
+The automated product is specified using well-formed functional requirements.

-Non-functional requirements are properties the product must have.
-These include the desired look & feel, usability, performance, cultural, conformance, and so on.
-Non-functional requirements often determine the success or failure of solutions, so this section demonstrates their importance, and how to find and then precisely specify the qualitative requirements for your solution.
+Non-functional requirements are properties the product must have, such as the desired look and feel, usability, performance, cultural, conformance, and so on.
+This section demonstrates the importance of discovering the non-functional requirements, and shows you how to use the template, and other methods, to find these qualitative requirements for your product.

 Requirements for Agile Projects

-Requirements are equally important for agile projects if your solution is to match the real business needs.
+Requirements are equally important for agile projects, but you go about them differently if your solution is to match the real business needs.
 Effective agile projects understand that there are two parts: Discovery and Delivery.
-Discovery involves understanding the real work and the real problem to be solved if you are to deliver the value proposition.
+Discovery involves understanding the real work and the real problem to be solved to deliver the value proposition.
 It uses business stories to communicate the Discovery findings.
-Delivery focuses on iterative development and how a story map provides the best guide to the product under development.
-We also teach you how to write better, more effective stories.
+Delivery focuses on development of the product and here we see how a story map provides the best guide to the product under development.
+We also demonstrate how to write better, more effective stories.

 “It was a great pleasure for all of us to take part in this training.
 James is very professional, training materials are great, and we all enjoyed the three days.
 It was also very inspiring for every Wargamer who was there and I know we will improve our work using what we learned.” — Tatiana Labkovich, Wargaming